Classical-driving-assisted quantum synchronization in non-Markovian environments: Introduction

 Because of the direct or indirect interactions, the components of a system may adjust their own local dynamics to a common rhythm.
 This phenomenon is well known as synchronization~\cite{Blekhman1988}.
 The original study about synchronization could be dated back to 1657 when Christian Huygens found ``the sympathy of two clocks'', i.e., two pendulums always swung at the same frequency albeit in opposite directions to each other~\cite{Pena2016}.
 Examples of synchronization are widespread in multidisciplinary studies and in particular in physics, such as the coupled oscillators~\cite{Strogatz2000}.
 At present, the study of synchronization behavior in various kinds of real complex systems has become one of the active topics in different disciplines~\cite{Arenas2008}.

 Unlike the ubiquity of synchronization in the classical world, the study of synchronization in the quantum regime has garnered increasing interest only recently~\cite{Orth2010,Lohe2010,Giorgi2013,Walter2015,Ameri2015,Fiderer2016,Giorgi2016,Witthaut2017,Bellomo2017,Militello2017,Sonar2018,Roulet2018a,Roulet2018b,Koppen2019,Giorgi2019,Karpat2019,Henriet2019,Eneriz2019,Karpat2020,Parra2020,Laskar2020,Kato2021,Cabot2021,Karpat2021,Zhou2021,Solanki2022,Zhang2022,Ali2022,Krithika2022,Li2022,Wachtler2022}.
-Important advances have been made towards understanding quantum synchronization by considering the quantum version of classically synchronous systems, for instance, Van der Pol oscillators \cite{Lee2013,Walter2014}.
-Following this, the extension of synchronization to genuinely quantum systems without classical counterparts has been considered in atomic system \cite{Xu2014}, spin system \cite{Roulet2018b}, BEC system \cite{Zhang2020}, and superconducting circuit system \cite{Quijandria2013}.
+Important advances have been made toward understanding quantum synchronization by considering the quantum version of classically synchronous systems, for instance, Van der Pol oscillators \cite{Lee2013,Walter2014}.
+Following this, the extension of synchronization to genuinely quantum systems without classical counterparts has been considered in atomic system \cite{Xu2014}, spin system \cite{Roulet2018b}, Bose–Einstein condensates \cite{Zhang2020}, and superconducting circuit system \cite{Quijandria2013}.
 The studies of quantum synchronization generally fall into two categories: spontaneous synchronization (or mutual synchronization) and forced synchronization.
 In the case of spontaneous synchronization, the interested system becomes synchronized in the transient evolution of dynamical systems due to the interaction between the subsystems or an external environment.
 Therefore, environmental noises play a significant role in enabling spontaneous synchronization in open quantum systems.
 Surprisingly, noise-induced synchronization has been reported in Refs.~\cite{Nakao2007,Imai2022,Schmolke2022}.
-This phenomenon highlights the constructive role of environmental noises for synchronization.
-In contrast to the spontaneous synchronization, forced synchronization usually emerges with the externally driven forces.
+This phenomenon highlights the constructive role of environmental noises in synchronization.
+In contrast to spontaneous synchronization, forced synchronization usually emerges with externally driven forces.
 This was considered in Refs.~\cite{Zhirov2008,Zhirov2009}, in which the behavior of one and two superconducting qubits coupled to a driven dissipative oscillator is demonstrated, and in Refs.~\cite{Roulet2018a,Parra2020}, where the forced phase synchronization in low-dimensional quantum systems is investigated.
-Any realistic quantum system inevitably interacts with the external environments.
-Therefore, the influence of environmental noises on the forced synchronization is an intriguing problem that should be evaluated.
+It is worth noting that whether a two-level system (TLS) could be synchronized has experienced a theoretical debate.
+The main disagreement is whether there is a valid limit cycle in TLS \cite{Roulet2018a}.
+In Ref.~\cite{Parra2020}, the authors predicted that such a valid limit cycle indeed exists in the stationary mixed state of the TLS, because each of those possible pure states that make up the mixed state would precess around the $z$-axis in the Bloch sphere.
+This theoretical prediction was subsequently confirmed by experiments in a trapped-ion system \cite{Zhang2022}.